Treaty of Canandaigua: Current status

-Article 6 continues to be honored by the contracting parties.
-Article 6 of the treaty provides that the U.S. government annually provide goods valued at $4,500.
+Article Six of the treaty continues to be honored by the contracting parties.
+It provides that the U.S. government annually provide goods valued at $4,500.
 To date, Haudenosaunee leaders have insisted that the payment be made with bolts of cloth, rather than cash, as a means of adhering to the terms of the largely dishonored treaty.

-Article 2, which ensured the land rights of the Oneida, Onondaga, and Cayuga nations would be protected by the U.S. government against state interference, was dishonored by the U.S. government.
-By the early 19th century, federal Indian agents were "deeply involved" in furthering a federal policy of depriving the Oneida people of their Article 2 rights to the quiet enjoyment of their treaty lands by both failing to prevent the state of New York from purchasing the treaty lands and actively "encouraging the removal of the Oneidas... to the west."
-By 1920, the Oneida Nation retained only 32 acre of treaty land down from the 6000000 acre held before the American Revolution.
+The U.S. government dishonored Article Two, which ensured that the land rights of the Oneida, Onondaga, and Cayuga nations would be protected by the U.S. government against state interference.
+By the early 19th century, federal Indian agents were "deeply involved" in furthering a federal policy of depriving the Oneida people of their Article Two rights to the quiet enjoyment of their treaty lands by both failing to prevent New York from purchasing treaty lands and actively "encouraging the removal of the Oneidas... to the west."
+By 1920, the Oneida Nation retained only 32 acre of treaty land, down from the 6000000 acre held before the American Revolution.

-The Oneida Nation of Wisconsin were still receiving an annuity check of $1,800, as late as 1941, almost 150 years after the treaty took effect.
+The Oneida Nation of Wisconsin was still receiving an annuity check of $1,800 as late as 1941, almost 150 years after the treaty took effect.